04.08.2023

 Pros:

-• Cost-Efficiency: The cost per GB of storage often decreases as you store more data.
+• Cost-Efficiency: The cost per GB of repository often decreases as you store more information.
 For instance, cloud storage costs per TB might be significantly lower than the storage cost per GB for smaller data volumes.

 • Accessibility: Data can be accessed from anywhere, anytime.